Mmabiaa/Bricks-Game/README.md

 # Bricks-Game
-A simple 2d bricks game built using python and tkinter
+A simple 2d bricks game built using python and pygame